DENIED YOUR DISABILITY? OUR HAMILTON DISABILITY LAWYERs SERVE CLAIMANTS across Ontario.

 Our clients have described their bipolar episodes of mania like a brain that goes “off-line”

 If you suffer from bipolar disorder and you have been denied or cut-off your long-term disability benefits it’s important to understand that this is not the end of the road.
-Lalande Personal Injury Lawyers are disability lawyers in Hamilton that have represent claimants at all stages of long-term disability benefits, from initial denial to trial representation.
+Lalande Personal Injury Lawyers represent claimants at all stages of long-term disability benefits, from initial denial to trial representation.
 Our lawyers have litigated against every major disability insurance company in Canada – and if you’ve been denied your long-term disability benefits, you are under the care of your doctor and you following an appropriate treatment plan, our lawyers can help get your monthly income benefits back on track.

 What insurance companies often don’t understand is that there are various different types of bipolar disorders.
 Often times the condition is not properly understood by disability adjusters and many people that suffer the condition are thought of as all the same.
 Bipolar disorder actually refers to a group of affective disorders, which together, are characterized by depression and mania or hypomanic episodes.
 The DSM-IV contains four main subtypes of bipolar disorders: